 A defined contribution plan is a plan in which SEA participates through fixed payments to third party fund operators, and in relation to which there are no legal or other obligation to pay further contributions where the fund does not have sufficient assets to meet the obligations of the employees for the period in course and previous periods.
 For the defined contribution plans, SEA pays contributions, voluntary or established contractually, to public and private pension funds.
 The contributions are recorded as personnel costs in accordance with the accruals principle.
 The advanced contributions are recorded as an asset which will be repaid or offset against future payments where due.

 A defined benefit plan is a plan not classified as a contribution plan.
-In the defined benefit programmes, the amount of the benefit to be paid to the employee is quantifiable only after the termination of the employment service period, and is related to one or more factors such as age, years of service and remuneration; therefore the relative charge is recognised to the income statement based on actuarial calculations.
-The liability recorded in the accounts for defined benefit plans corresponds to the present value of the obligation at the balance sheet date, net, where applicable, of the fair value of the plan assets.
+In the defined benefit programmes, the amount of the benefit to be paid to the employee is quantifiable only after the termination of the employment service period, and is related to one or more factors such as age, years of service and remuneration; therefore, the relative charge is recognised to the income statement based on actuarial calculations.
+The liability recorded in the accounts for defined benefit plans corresponds to the present value of the obligation at the statement of financial position date, net, where applicable, of the fair value of the plan assets.
 The obligations for the defined benefit plans are determined annually by an independent actuary utilising the projected unit credit method.
 The present value of the defined benefit plan is determined discounting the future cash flows at an interest rate equal to the obligations (high-quality corporate) issued in the currency in which the liabilities will be settled and takes into account the duration of the relative pension plan.

 The actuarial gains and losses, in accordance with IAS 19R, are recorded directly under equity in a specific reserve account “Reserve for actuarial gains/loss”.